Dynamical Casimir effect in curved spacetime

-\prlsection{Framework}We consider a cavity containing a massless real scalar field $\Phi$ in $1+1$ dimensions, which can be used to approximate the electromagnetic field when polarization effects can be neglected~\cite{friis2013scalar}, or to describe phononic excitations in a BEC~\cite{fagnocchi2010relativistic}.
-The Klein-Gordon equation in inertial coordinates $(t,x)$ in flat spacetime, and subject to the stationary boundary conditions $\Phi(t,x=x_{1})=\Phi(t,x=x_{2})=0$, admits the solutions
+We consider a cavity containing a massless real scalar field $\Phi$, which can be used to approximate the electromagnetic field when polarization effects are negligible~\cite{friis2013scalar}, or to describe phononic excitations in certain BEC setups~\cite{fagnocchi2010relativistic}.
+We present our results in $1+1$ dimensions, though the same arguments can be applied equally well with an arbitrary number of spatial dimensions as long as the Klein-Gordon equation is separable in space and time, as is the case for static spacetimes (see appendix~\ref{a2}).

+First let us consider flat spacetime, with inertial coordinates $(t,x)$.
+The Klein-Gordon equation subject to the stationary boundary conditions ${\Phi(t,x=x_{1})=}{\Phi(t,x=x_{2})=0}$, admits the solutions